MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 There are some minor questions posed in the text above.
 Besides those:

- - The new database schema has information not present in the current schema, such as the `accounts` table.
+ - The new database schema has information not present in the current schema, such as the `accounts_accessed` table.
 It won't be possible to write a simple migration program, that simply shuffles around existing information, if migration is needed.
 It may be possible to do a migration by modifying the replayer, which maintains a ledger,